- About Bard

 - News & Events

-Billing statements reflect balances due for comprehensive tuition and fees.
-Miscellaneous charges assessed by various College departments are also itemized on the statements, including infirmary costs, dormitory charges and fines, key and ID card replacement costs, graduation fees, photography and studio art fees, and private music lesson fees.
+Billing statements reflect balances due for comprehensive tuition and fees, including health insurance.
+Miscellaneous charges assessed by various College departments are also itemized on the statements, including infirmary costs, dormitory charges and fines, key and ID card replacement costs, dormitory access charges and parking violations, graduation fees, photography and studio art fees, and private music lesson fees.

 Statements are mailed 20 days before each scheduled payment due date.
-Balances should be paid promptly; overdue balances are subject to a late charge of 1 percent per month (12 percent per year).
+Balances should be paid promptly; overdue balances are subject to a finance charge of 1 percent per month (12 percent per year).
 Accounts more than 15 days late in payment are subject to an additional $25 late fee.
-Late charges on amounts to be paid by financial aid that has not yet been credited to a student’s account will not be waived unless Bard College is at fault for late processing of the aid.
-If accounts are not paid as due, the College reserves the right to require that payment be made by bank cashier's check or money order.
+Finance charges on amounts to be paid by financial aid that has not yet been credited to a student’s account will not be waived unless Bard College is at fault for late processing of the aid.
+If accounts are not paid as due, the College reserves the right to require that payment be made by bank cashier's check or money order, or wire transfer.
 Academic and financial holds are placed on accounts not paid as due.
 These holds prevent release of transcripts and registration confirmation and changes.

 Students who take an academic leave of absence are charged a $750 administrative fee.